The Tetrahedron Model in the

 c) Conservation of Entropy (the spatial entropy drive of light (the intrinsic motion of light) converted to the historical entropy drive of matter (the intrinsic motion of time) - allowing "work" and relative rather than "absolute" motion).

-Material System Through Time in an Invariant State (invariance of
+Parameters of the Material System Through Time in an Invariant

 a) Electric Charge Invariance (magnetic fields protect the invariance of electric charge in relative motion);